shahidikram0701/DistributedLearningCluster/README.md

 $ ./removelogs.sh

-To start the coordinator and the service on the node)
+To start the coordinator and the service on the node

 $ ./run.sh

-To run the client and query for an arbitrary query:
+To run the client and query for an arbitrary query

 $ cd client
 $ go run client.go -query "searchQuery"

-To run the test client:
+To run the test client

 $ cd testclient
 $ go run testclient